 7. Investing in a stock or financial product without doing your own research.
 There is an old saying that says the less you understand about a stock or financial instrument like a variable annuity or equity indexed annuity, the more it’s going to cost you.
 It’s true.
 Relying solely on a broker who gets paid a commission when you buy is asking for big trouble.

 8. Marrying before determining financial compatibility.
 Sure, you can stick your head in the sand and naively assume marriage is a sacrosanct declaration of love and fidelity.
 However, marriage has real and serious financial impacts that could cost hundreds of thousands of dollars down the road for incompatible couples who end up filing for divorce.
 The truth is, financial compatibility is as important as emotional and physical compatibility.
-In fact, it is one of the greatest predictors of whether your relationship will survive long term, so make sure you’re financially compatible before tying the knot.
+In fact, it is one of the greatest predictors of whether your relationship will survive long term.

 There.
 Next time you’re looking to throw a few wenches into your personal finances, feel free to use the recipes from this cookbook.
-When you do, I promise you’ll discover why anarchy, by definition, doesn’t rule.
+I promise you’ll discover why anarchy, by definition, doesn’t rule.

 Photo Credit: Jonas B